-How do you know you’re in the right spot?
+How do you know you’re in the right place?

-If you’re struggling with knowing what to post on your Facebook business page, you’re in the right spot.
+If you’re struggling with knowing what to post on your Facebook business page, you’re in the right place.

-If you are feeling overwhelmed with your Facebook business page, you’re in the right spot.
+If you are feeling overwhelmed with your Facebook business page, you’re in the right place.

-If you know that there’s a Facebook algorithm but you have no idea how to crack the code, you are also in the right spot.
+If you know that there’s a Facebook algorithm but you have no idea how to crack the code, you are also in the right place.

-If you feel frustrated with your Facebook business page, I want you to know that you’re not alone but I also want you to know that you don’t have to pay to play on Facebook and it is absolutely the best free advertising tool out there and so I want you to use to it to its best capabilities and best capacities.
+If you feel frustrated with your Facebook business page, I want you to know you’re not alone.
+I also want you to know that you don’t have to pay to play on Facebook and it is absolutely the best free advertising tool out there.
+I want you to use to it to its best capabilities and best capacities.

-When we talk about advertising on Facebook, the number one thing that I recommend is that you have a Facebook business page.
-I say this a lot and so if you already have a Facebook business page, just hang on tight here while I quickly explain then we’ll get into algorithms.
-If you don’t have a Facebook but if you don’t have a Facebook business page and if you’re just using your personal profile to talk about your business, you absolutely need a business page.
-It is the best place that you can advertise for your business and it’s different that your personal page because you cannot run Facebook ads from your personal page.
+When we talk about advertising on Facebook, the number one thing I recommend is you have a Facebook business page.
+If you already have a Facebook business page, just hang on tight here while I quickly explain, then we’ll get into algorithms.
+If you’re just using your personal profile to talk about your business, you absolutely need a business page.
+It is the best place you can advertise for your business and it’s different that your personal page because you cannot run Facebook ads from your personal page.

-I just told you earlier that you don’t have to pay to play, which is true, you don’t.
-You don’t need to run any ads, but I recommend that if you are going to use advertising in your business that you consider and utilize Facebook ads, it’s hands down the best advertisement.
-So, step number one is make sure you get a Facebook business page and make sure it’s set up correctly.
+I told you earlier you don’t have to pay to play, which is true, you don’t.
+You don’t need to run any ads, but I recommend that if you are going to use advertising in your business that you consider utilizing Facebook ads because it’s hands down the best advertisement today.
+Step number one is make sure you get a Facebook business page and make sure it’s set up correctly.
 If you’ve done that, great!
 Let’s move on to step number 2.

 Step number two is understanding the Facebook algorithm.
-If you already feel overwhelmed, don’t worry because I for the longest time felt overwhelmed too.
+If you already feel overwhelmed, don’t worry.
+For the longest time, I felt overwhelmed too.
 I am going to quickly explain what the algorithm is, and then I’m going to tell you how we’re going to crack the algorithm code.
 What we’re going to be doing on your page that will put you leaps and bounds ahead of your competition when trying to beat the algorithm.
 Facebook algorithms, same with Instagram is just simply the level of posts that you see in your newsfeed.

 And if you aren’t in the KRose Marketing Facebook Group, you are missing a grouping community of game changers.

 Facebook algorithms work in multiple ways.
-I’m going to tell you from a basic level, what the Facebook algorithm is and how it gives priority.
 Facebook algorithms give number one priority to Facebook Live video.
 If you’re not using live video, you need to start because every time you do a live video, it will show up higher in your newsfeed.
 Number two priority is regular video.
 Don’t get this confused with a YouTube link!
 I often see this when people are preparing for a production sale, especially in the agricultural industry.
 People will post a YouTube link, and that is not what I consider video.
 I want the actual video on Facebook, not a link.
 Third priority is pictures, number four is text and number five is links.

 Let’s recap- live video, video, pictures, text, links, in that order.